rdenver87/Harmonic-Physics/README.md

 Welcome to real science, energy physics from real numbers!
 Harmonic physics through The Periodic Table of Elements!

-The generator spreadsheet is a work in progress, the current first version is a hybrid of the original number set {2, 6, 7, 8, 10, 12, 14, 16, 20} and combinational sine possibilities applicable to the analysis of all elements.
+The generator spreadsheet is a work in progress, the current first version is a hybrid of the original number set{2, 6, 7, 8, 10, 12, 14, 16, 20} and combinational sine possibilities applicable to the analysis of all elements.

 The generator is locked by default and completely unlockable to be edited and developed further by anyone!